Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: QUAC

 The $l$-nearest neighbor algorithm is a simple but effective algorithm for deciding how to associate new data to existing clusters.
 Suppose we begin with a labeled dataset with each point labeled as being in one of $k$ clusters.
 Given a new point $v$, our goal is to assign $v$ to one of the $k$ clusters.
 The $l$-nearest neighbor algorithm chooses which cluster to associate to $v$ by determining the clusters associated with the $l$ nearest data points.
 The point $v$ is assigned to a cluster based on a majority vote of these $l$ points.\footnote{There are different methods for dealing with ties.
 Usually though, they are broken arbitrarily.} In what follows, we develop a quantum initialization for the nearest neighbor algorithm, which we call $q$-nn.
 This initialization uses QCI to make an initial cluster estimation, and then uses the nearest-neighbor algorithm to partition the rest of the data.

-We begin with a set of vector data, a value $k$ for the number of clusters, and a value $m$ for the number of measurements we will perform for each cluster.
-Taking a subset of the data, and, using a prescribed $\epsilon$ for $\epsilon$-balls, we create the graph Laplacian, $L$.
-Again, we take a subset of the data in order make simulating the system more manageable.
+We begin with a set of vector data, a value $k$ for the number of clusters, and a value $m$ for the number of measurements we take for each cluster.
+We first take a ``thinned'' subset the data and convert this to a graph as described in Section \ref{Sec:NumSim}.
 However, we see, even using only a subset of the data provides good results after applying the nearest neighbor algorithm.
-Similarly, while any method of graph construction can be used, $\epsilon$-balls are used here to make simulation time tractable.
-The $q$-nn initialization proceeds similarly to the $q$-means initialization.
+The $q$-nn initialization proceeds similarly to that of the $q$-means initialization.
 The QCI algorithm is run $k$ times to obtain a representative for each of the $k$ clusters.
-For the $j$-th cluster, we mark all but the $j$-th representative and run QCI $m$ times.
-Each of these measured vertices is labeled as being in cluster $j$.
+Then for the $j$-th cluster, we mark all but the $j$-th representative and run QCI $m$ times.
+Once we have done this for each of the clusters, we use a majority vote to determine cluster membership.
 Finally, we perform the $l$-nearest neighbor algorithm on any unlabeled data (or in our case the rest of the data set) to finish clustering the data.

+The complexity of the quantum subroutine in $q$-nn is dominated by the sampling rate $m$.
+We need to sample the ground state enough times to obtain a good approximation for the distribution.
+The expected value of the $L_1$ error between the empirical distribution and the true distribution can be bounded by $\sqrt{(N-1)/m}$ \cite{Han_2015}.
+Therefore, for a given error tolerance, the sampling rate is linear in $N$, giving the quantum subroutine a runtime of $\mc{O}(N)$.
+As with $q$-means, the classical cost of building the graph Laplacian dominates the complexity of the overall $q$-nn algorithm.

+We compare $q$-nn to Laplacian spectral clustering, which also uses the graph Laplacian and requires an input for the expected number of clusters.
+For a true comparison, we test the spectral clustering over subsets of the data and apply the $l$-nearest neighbor algorithm to partition the rest of the data.
+Since Laplacian spectral clustering works only over connected graphs, thinned subsets that returned disconnected graphs were not considered for spectral clustering.
+We apply $q$-nn to two test sets.
+The first is a set of connected graphs for comparison against spectral clustering; the second is a set of unrestricted graphs to see the general performance of $q$-nn.

+We note that, since $k$-means and $k$++ do not require a graph Laplacian, it was important to factor the additional cost of constructing the graph Laplacian into the complexity of $q$-means when comparing it to $k$-means and $k$++.
+However, since $q$-nn and spectral clustering both require the graph Laplacian as an input, it is worth comparing the complexity of the two algorithms when the graph Laplacian is assumed to be already provided (e.g. in a graph clustering scenario, as opposed to data clustering).
+In this case, as already discussed, the cost of the $q$-nn algorithm is dominated by the sampling rate $m$, which has runtime $\mc{O}(N)$.
+The runtime for spectral clustering, however, is $\mathcal{O}(N^2)$, since it requires computing a subset of the eigenvectors of the the graph Laplacian.
+Thus, we obtain a quadratic improvement over spectral clustering.